City Facilities Offer Free Access for People Seeking Relief from Heat

 Cooling centers will be open during normal hours of operation.
 An adult must accompany children using the cooling centers.

-In addition to staying indoors in an air-conditioned place, the Centers for Disease Control and Prevention’s “Tips for Preventing Heat-Related Illness,” include:
+In addition to staying indoors in an air-conditioned place, the Centers for Disease Control and Prevention’s “Tips for Preventing Heat-Related Illness” has advice to help keep you healthy in hot weather:

 - Drink more fluids (nonalcoholic), regardless of your activity level.